KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 [Leaflet](https://leafletjs.com/) is an open-source JavaScript library for online maps. **Leaflet.LanguageSelector** is an extension for Leaflet that adds a language selector control to the map.
 Languages can be represented by text or images.
 The display can be horizontal or vertical.
 When a language is selected, a callback function is called with the language ID.

+**Note:** This is a fork of the original [Leaflet.LanguageSelector](https://github.com/buche/Leaflet.LanguageSelector) by [buche](https://github.com/buche).
+Many thanks to the original author for creating this useful plugin!

 ## Compatibility

 - **Leaflet**: 2.0.x (ES6 Modules)